Python

 # Avoid

 The NumPy docstring spec is used throughout the codebase.
-This needs to be adhered to consistently to ensure the docs build correctly.
+This needs to be followed consistently so the docs build correctly.

 Python docstrings should be written in the imperative mood - e.g. "Return a cached client."